stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 Start with [The Hitchhiker’s Guide to Python](http://docs.python-guide.org), which provides clear advice on how to work with Python.

 The tutorial that is supplied with Python is pretty good, and enough for a committed student or someone with previous programming experience to learn the essentials of the language.
 It also has the virtue of always being up to date, whilst third-party documentation becomes obsolete over time.
+The Internet provides many other resources, though.

-If you are using Python 3, try [Dive Into Python 3](http://www.diveintopython3.net/) by Mark Pilgrim.
-The style of this book makes it particularly good for those people with some previous experience of programming, especially if they are impatient!

-If you are not a programmer, try [Automate the Boring Stuff with Python](http://automatetheboringstuff.com/).
-The text of the book is free to read on the Website, and it does not require previous experience with programming.
+There are two excellent books for learning Python 3 that you can read for free online.
+[Dive Into Python 3](http://www.diveintopython3.net/) is particularly good for those people with some previous experience of programming, especially if they are impatient!
+If you are not a programmer, try [Automate the Boring Stuff with Python](http://automatetheboringstuff.com/), which includes a gentle introduction to programming.

+Once you have learned Python itself, go to [Full Stack Python](https://www.fullstackpython.com) for a comprehensive guide to building Web applications with Python.

-I know of two excellent books for Python 2 that are intended for learners: [Core Python Programming](http://www.corepython.com/), second edition, by Wesley J.
+If you need to understand Python 2 rather than the current Python 3, I know of two excellent books that are intended for learners: [Core
+Python Programming](http://www.corepython.com/), second edition, by Wesley J.
 Chun (Prentice Hall), and [Beginning Python: From Novice to Professional](http://www.apress.com/book/view/9781590599822), second edition, by